 - Preliminary ruling procedure in practice: How to draft a request for preliminary ruling

-- Relationship between the Court of Justice and the constitutional and supreme courts of the Member States: recent developments (ultra vires review of EU law and the Weiss saga)
+- Relationship between the Court of Justice and the constitutional and supreme courts of the Member States: Recent developments (ultra vires review of EU law)

 (with teaching and reading materials)